OIDC

 Creating a new app registry

-1. login in Azure Portal, continue on Azure Active Directory.
+1. Logging in in Azure Portal, continuing on Azure Active Directory.
 AutoPilot01

-2. create new App registry > Create new registry for OIDC AutoPilot01
+2. Creating new App registry > Create new registry for OIDC.
+AutoPilot01

-3. name application, select account type Only accounts in this organization directory and regest it AutoPilot01
+3. Naming application, selecting account type Only accounts in this organization directory and regesting it.
+AutoPilot01

 Configure API permissions.

-1. under API Permissions > Configured Permissions, click Add Permission.
+1. Under API Permissions > Configured Permissions, Add Permission should be clicked.

-2. select Microsoft Graph under Microsoft APIs in the Request API Permissions dialog box
+2. The Microsoft Graph should be selected under Microsoft APIs in the Request API Permissions dialogue box.

 AutoPilot01

-1. in the next step select the tile `Application permissions
+1. In the next step, the tile `Application permissions can be selected.

 AutoPilot01